Emeritus Professor James Bade

 Professor Bade made three substantial contributions to the 2019 bicentenary of the birth of the German novelist Theodor Fontane.
 The first was his chapter “Fontane as a Pacifist?
 The Antiwar Message in Quitt (1890) and Fontane’s Changing Attitude to Militarism”, in Fontane in the Twenty-First Century, edited by John B. Lyon (Pittsburgh University) and Brian Tucker (Wabash College), which was released at the Fontane bicentennial conference at Potsdam University, Germany, in June 2019.
 The second was his Goethe Society Wellington lecture “New Perspectives on Fontane: Fontane’s Changing Attitude to War as reflected in his novel Quitt” delivered at Victoria University of Wellington in September 2019.
 The third was the launch at Victoria University, following his Goethe Society lecture, of his young adult adventure novel The Secret of the Glass Mountains, based on his Fontane research.
 The Secret of the Glass Mountains, published by World Castle Publishing in Florida, is concerned with the adventures of three university students from Germany, New Zealand, and the United States who have been chosen to take part in a United Nations special mission to delve into the significance of a chart discovered in the Fontane Archives in Potsdam.
 A detailed review of the novel by Lutz Görgens appeared in Fontane Blätter 109, 2020.
+The sequel, Snake Point, published by World Castle Publishing in 2021, expands on these themes and relates in particular to Fontane's novel The Stechlin.
 Prof. Bade's review of two key Fontane biographies, by Iwan-Michelangelo D’Aprile and Regina Dieterle, both published as part of the Fontane bicentenary, appeared in Arbitrium 38(2): 213–218, 2020.

 Senzke Parish Church Great Flood Painting (c.
 1680) as Fontane's Inspiration for Sophie's Stralau Great Flood Painting in Die Poggenpuhls (1896)